 Throughout his life, he wrote over 150 Articles, 120 letters for publication, 4 documentary film scripts, gave hundreds of lectures, taught, and published nearly 20 books and booklets, together with a large collection of valuable audio material.
 Geoffrey’s work continues to have relevance, and through its efforts the Trust places Theosophy before those wishing to understand esoteric philosophy in a form stripped of the inconsistent speculations of the twentieth century.

-The Trust, www.blavskytrust.org.uk, remains active, and in addition to posthumously publishing and promoting Geoffrey’s work, is an educational charity funding a successful International Chair in Western Esotericism (including a Theosophy module), at the prestigious University of Exeter, UK.
+The Trust, www.blavskytrust.org.uk, remains active, and in addition to posthumously publishing and promoting Geoffrey’s work, is an educational charity supporting The Copenhagen Center for the Study of Theosophy and Esotericism and, until recently, a successful International Chair in Western Esotericism at the prestigious University of Exeter, UK.
 The Trust has recently (2009) re-published Geoffrey’s 'Deity, Cosmos and Man' (which is also online), re-published 4 video documentary films as DVD, and in August posthumously published Geoffrey’s ‘The Kabalah and Theosophy’.
 There are numerous - yet unpublished - pieces that are intended for eventual publication, including a volume entitled ‘The Word’ (left unfinished).
 At the time of his death he was engaged in researching and writing ‘Compare & Contrast’ (a provisional title) upon his predominant theme - the comparison of true Theosophy with that of its unintended neo- pseudo- progeny.

 ^1 Quote is taken from Blavatsky Collected Writings, Volume 14 Page 431